-- Severe illness affecting the brain, such as encephalitis
+- An illness that affects the brain, such as encephalitis

 - Electroconvulsive therapy (ECT)

 - Dementia or Alzheimer disease

 - Some medicines, such as those used as anesthesia

 - Certain changes in the body, such as changes in blood glucose levels or a lack of oxygen